Twenty non-looping tones and very fine volume steps mask hallway and street noise quietly—no lights or extras to disturb sleep.

 5) Homedics SoundSpa — Best budget

-- Loops can be audible at low volume
+- Loops may be noticeable at low volume

-Best for: Guest rooms, tight budgets, or a “see if white noise helps” starter.
+Best for: Guest rooms, tight budgets, or trying white noise before upgrading.

 Safe setup for babies (important!)

-- Distance: Place the machine 6–7 feet (2+ meters) from the crib; don’t tuck it inside the crib or directly on the rails.
+- Distance: Place the machine several feet from the crib (a common rule of thumb is around 6+ feet).
+Don’t put it inside the crib or attach it to the rails.

-- Consistency: Use the same sound every sleep to build association.
+- Consistency: Use the same sound for sleep so it becomes a clear cue.

-These tips align with common pediatric guidance: keep devices out of the crib, moderate volume, and build healthy sleep routines.
+These tips reflect common pediatric safety guidance: keep devices out of the crib, avoid high volume, and focus on healthy routines.

 Who should pick what?

-- Thin-wall apartments / light sleepers: LectroFan Classic for non-looping masking.
+- Thin-wall apartments / light sleepers: LectroFan Classic for smooth, non-looping masking.

-- Newborn & toddler routines: Hatch Rest (2nd Gen) for nightlight + schedules.
+- Newborn & toddler routines: Hatch Rest (2nd Gen) for a nightlight plus schedules.

 - Fan purists: Yogasleep Dohm Classic.